cfrg/draft-irtf-cfrg-signature-key-blinding/draft-wood-cfrg-eddsa-blinding.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Frank Denis and Dennis Jackson for helpful discussions that informed the development of this draft.
+The authors would like to thank Dennis Jackson for helpful discussions that informed the development of this draft.